There are several reasons why you may encounter "disk space is nearly full" alerts even though cloud storage is unlimited.

-For most users, their Internet upload speed is not as fast as the local area network speed.
-So one can copy files to the CacheDrive faster than the upload from the CacheDrive to the cloud.
-If the copy size is larger than the available cache size, the user may receive an alert email saying disk space is nearly full.
-When the cache is full, i.e., no more cache space available, files won't be able to be copied to the CacheDrive.
-However, as files continue to be uploaded to the cloud, cache space will increase over time.
+For most users, their Internet upload speed is not as fast as the local area network speed, so copying files to the CacheDrive is much faster than the upload from the CacheDrive to the cloud.
+If the copy size is larger than the available cache space, the upload to cloud may not be able to stay caught up with the local data transfer.

 To resolve this issue, break up the local copy into batches and allow time for upload to cloud before copying the next batch.
 Once files have been uploaded to the cloud, they can be removed from the cache automatically when more free cache space is required.

 Replicate shares sync with the cloud only at scheduled times or during a manual sync.
 Data in replicate shares cannot be removed from the cache until it has been synced with the cloud.